 Christopher McAndrew, MD, MSc

-Dr. McAndrew is an Assistant Professor of Orthopedic Surgery at Washington University School of Medicine.
+Dr. McAndrew is an Associate Professor of Orthopedic Surgery at Washington University School of Medicine.
 He specializes in orthopaedic trauma surgery.
 His clinical interests are the management of acute fractures of the arm, leg, and pelvis, and periarticular fracture care.
-Dr. McAndrew has particular interest and expertise in treating: periarticular fractures of the shoulder (proximal humerus), elbow (distal humerus, olecranon, and radial head), hip (acetabulum, femoral head and neck, intertrochanteric, and subtrochanteric), knee (patella, distal femur, tibial plateau), ankle (pilon and plafond), and foot (calcaneus, talus, midfoot, Lisfranc); fractures in the polytrauma patient; fractures of the pelvis and acetabulum; peri-prosthetic fractures; and management of post-traumatic problems including nonunions, malunions, arthritis, and osteomyelitis.Dr.
+Dr. McAndrew has particular interest and expertise in treating: periarticular fractures of the shoulder (proximal humerus), elbow (distal humerus, olecranon, and radial head), hip (acetabulum, femoral head and neck, intertrochanteric, and subtrochanteric), knee (patella, distal femur, tibial plateau), ankle (pilon and plafond), and foot (calcaneus, talus, midfoot, Lisfranc); fractures in the polytrauma patient; fractures of the pelvis and acetabulum; peri-prosthetic fractures; and management of post-traumatic problems including nonunions, malunions, arthritis, and osteomyelitis.
+Board-certified in orthopedic surgery, Dr. McAndrew also leads the Orthopedic Trauma Fellowship training program at Barnes-Jewish Hospital, the only Level I Trauma Center in St. Louis accredited by the American College of Surgeons.Dr.
 McAndrew earned his medial degree from the University of Tennessee.
 He then completed his residency in orthopaedic surgery at Case Western Reserve University School of Medicine, and his fellowship in orthopaedic trauma at Harborview Medical Center, Seattle, WA.